teyiadzufeh/hng-stage-two/README.md

 ## Description

-This is a Node.js project created by Teyi Adzufeh for the HNG Stage One and Two of the Backend Track.
+This is a Node.js project created by Teyi Adzufeh for the HNG Stage Two of the Backend Track.

 ## Installation

 To run this project locally, follow these steps:

-1. Clone the repository: `git clone https://github.com/teyiadzufeh/hng-stage-one.git`
+1. Clone the repository: `git clone https://github.com/teyiadzufeh/hng-stage-two.git`
-2. Navigate to the project directory: `cd hng-stage-one`
+2. Navigate to the project directory: `cd hng-stage-two`
 3. Install the dependencies: `npm install`

 ## Usage